zbrose/zodiac-controllers/readme.md

 ## Part 2: Controllers

+* Add the following routes to your app.
+* Organize the routes into controllers based on category (your controllers folder should have four files in it, one for each category).
+* Verify that all routes work as described in table!

 | URL Pattern  | Content |
 | ------------- | ------------- |
 | /water/cancer | image of cancer symbol  |